rust-lang/rust-by-example/examples/fn/closures/input.md

 Other characteristics of closures include:
 * using `||` instead of `()` around input variables.
 * optional body delimination (`{}`) for a single expression (mandatory otherwise).
-* optional capturing of the outer environment variables.
+* the ability to capture the outer environment variables.

 {closures.play}